antaris-inc/SatOS-Payload-SDK/docs/src/payload-interface.rst

 Payload Application Request parameter validation
 ================================================

 The validate_sequence_arams function is responsible for validating the parameters of a sequence before execution.
-Payload application developers must invoke this function prior to executing any sequence.
+Payload application developers may implement additional sequence parameter validation within this function.

 If a dedicated parameter validation function is not implemented for a particular sequence, validate_sequence_params returns a default status of SUCCESS.